The holidays are a wonderful time for being together with family and celebrating.

-Natural scents such as essential oils might be an option depending on the child, however, avoid the high phenol ones.
+Natural scents such as essential oils might be an option depending on the child, however, avoid any that seem to cause reactions.
 Also, simmering some pear juice along with some orange slices can add a nice natural and not overwhelming fragrance to your home.

 Have a special room that is low in sensory stimulation that your child can retreat to as a safe haven.
 We all get overwhelmed sometimes.
 You might even find you enjoy a short break too.

 We all want to celebrate during the holidays and this includes some treats.
 However, it’s not worth eating junk food with artificial colors or flavors, or even gluten or dairy.

 The good news is, you can eat healthy AND have treats.
 Simply choose healthy treats.

 You can make gluten-free stuffing and gravy as I mentioned above, as well as pumpkin pie without dairy or gluten.
 And you can also make treats like Chocolate Bark and Cocoa Mints that are delicious, festive, and free of artificial ingredients.
 And you can buy candy canes and chocolate treats and santas free of artificial flavors and dye.

 I wish you all the best for the holiday season.
 And I hope these ideas help.